07 3818 6300

 o Degeneration and displacement of our fat pad (less cushioning)

-Our muscles and ligaments in each foot can become weaker with less activity, making them not as good at holding our 26 bones together as they used to.
-For these reasons, it becomes easier for us for develop calluses and corns on our feet as we age.
-This can result in your foot shape changing and consequently your actual shoe size can change - to be either longer and/or wider.
+The muscles and ligaments in our feet can become weaker with less activity, making it harder for them to hold our 26 bones together as they used to.
+For these reasons, it becomes easier for calluses and corns to develop on our feet as we age.
+This can cause foot shape - and consequently shoe size - to change, being either longer and/or wider.

-Another common concern is thickened nails.
-Podiatrist often have to reshape & thin down nails in older patients in order to prevent painful ingrown toenails from arising.
+Another common concern is thickened toenails.
+Podiatrist often have to reshape and thin down nails in older patients in order to prevent painful ingrown toenails from arising.

-As we age, it may also become more difficult to reach our feet and care for them appropriately and this is where podiatrists can be most useful.
+As we age, it becomes more difficult to care for our feet properly, or reach down to our toes.
+This is where podiatrists can be most useful.

-It is not uncommon for podiatrists to see some patients every 6 - 8 weeks for general maintenance & care of their skin & nails.
+It is not uncommon for podiatrists to see some patients every 6 - 8 weeks for the general maintenance and care of their skin and nails.